 - Keep track of key performance indicators related to revenue, such as how much revenue was generated yesterday, last week, or last month.
 Consider using the "Save" feature to schedule as a daily, weekly, or monthly email.

 Custom Dashboards are fully customizable, snapshot views of your app's activity.
 You can easily add multiple charts from multiple apps to a Custom Dashboard, then re-order and re-size as desired.
-You can make Custom Dashboards visible to only you, or to specific team members, or to your entire organization.
+To view your Custom Dashboards, click on the ellipsis (...) next to your name and select My Dashboards from the list that appears.
 For more on how to get the most out of your dashboards, consider one of our Localytics Projects.

 Adding charts to a Custom Dashboard is easy.
 Simply click Save next to any chart and select Add to Dashboard.